mavvystudio/miniserver/README.md

 }
 ```

-## Everything is a POST request - simple yet effective!
+## Everything is a POST Request - Simple yet Effective!

-All requests are POSTs, so you don't need to worry about any other things - query parameters, routes, payload, url encoding, etc. You can just focus on what features are you going to make.
+All requests are POSTs, eliminating concerns about query parameters, routes, payload, URL encoding, etc.

 #### Handling inputs
 ```javascript